Take action! Tell someone!

 Rättvik Youth Guidance Centre (Ungdomsmottagning - UMO)

-We have a drop-in on Tuesdays, 1 pm–6 pm.
+We have a drop-in on mondays, 1 pm–6 pm.

 You decide for yourself if you want to come along.